wildfauve/slate/source/includes/_hypermedia_format.md

 + `self` provides the URL of the given resource.
 + `up` refers to the “owner”, where that makes sense.
 In this case, the owner is the collection of `NewPlaces`.
 Another example: a `LactationEvent` may be owned by an Animal.
 Note that `up` is not concerned with the history of traversal of the graph, but with fixed relationships.
 + `weighted-mean-cover-search` and `weighted-mean-growth-search` each provide a way of getting metrics for a farm based on a date.
-This is based on a `search-form`, as discussed in below.
+This is based on a `search-form`, as discussed below.
 + `places` is a link to a collection of `sub-NewPlaces` (paddocks) that are owned by this Customer.
 This collection (actually called a FeedRepresentation), is a node on the network with a unique URL.
 In this case the text of the URL happens to include the place details, although that is not necessary.
 + `edit` and `delete` may be provided as a means of editing or deleting the resource.
 These is not included here as the current user has no the right to change/delete that resource.